 Why Climate Action is Critical to Achieving Gender Equality

-With COP26 only a few days away, we break down exactly why climate change is a feminist issue – and what we can do to address it.
+We break down exactly why climate change is a feminist issue – and what we can do to address it.

 Climate change in the Pacific and Asia

 For communities in the Pacific and Asia, climate change is an extremely pressing issue.
 One that is not only having a deep impact on their day-to-day lives, but also posing a very real existential threat to their lands and way of life.
 Despite bearing the least responsibility for human-induced climate change, islands in the region are some of the worse affected by the climate crisis.

 Countries like Tuvalu, Kiribati and low-lying parts of Fiji face immediate threats like rising sea levels while increases in sea temperatures are endangering coral reefs, fish stocks and their attached industries.

 While the region has long endured cyclones, floods, droughts and heatwaves, these extreme weather events are becoming more frequent and intense.
 People living in the Pacific and Asia are currently five times more likely to be hit by a natural disaster than those living in other regions, putting at risk the agricultural industries upon which many depend on for income, in addition to making it harder to meet their own food production needs and access drinkable water.

 And like with all crises, adding a gender lens to this issue reveals an even more complicated reality for women, girls and gender-diverse people.

 Why climate change is a feminist issue